aminoa/blog/content/posts/open-source/index.md

 ### Just for Fun: The Story of an Accidental Revolutionary ([Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds), 2002)

+#### *Forward*

+You get to see inside Linus' mind on many of the events that are covered and it was contrary to my preconceptions of him; instead of being a practical minded open source advocate, he's an engineer fascinated with the craft who likes to give back and provide the infrastructure for greater projects; I was initially slightly disappointed when I found that he minimally explored open source ideas from an ethical point of view (he did talk about it a little, mentioning how it can prevent hoarding).
+With that being said, I realize that free software focuses more on that rather than open source.
+I did appreciate him talking more about his personal life (upbringing, finding a house, many houses in Finland have saunas, his parents/sister, etc).
+One more caveat: the book dates itself, especially towards the end but from what I've read from him, I don't think he's radically changed his mind on most topics here.

 #### Birth of a Nerd

 Linus Torvalds was born in 1969 in Finland to two journalists who emigrated from Sweden.
 He grew up in a dysfunctional family as a odd-looking socially awkward kid who was smart academically and often went to his mom's or dad's place after his parents divorced.
 In Finland[^finlandball], it's a more quiet culture that prioritizes education (also he points out that its common for homes to have sauna rooms).
 The first highlight of his life was his morfar (grandfather on mom's side) buying him a Commodore VIC-20 (Linus viewed the computers he received as different highlights for his life).
 He would write out tons of programs, typing the example programs, then trying to read programs that were in English computer magazines including a morse code program.
 Linus would often stick himself away in his room with a computer for hours on end, even when his dad wanted him to get a new hobby.
 When he joined the University of Helsinki, he was one of the only students to major in computers and joined Spektrum, a social club for guys in hard sciences, though he put university on hold temporarily to do military service for 11 months.